Skip to content

 Prior to composite resins, other materials were used in dental applications, especially as they pertained to fillings – gold, then concrete, and dental amalgam5.
 The 1950s and 60s saw the formulation of the first composite resins, and appearance of the term ‘composite’ in dentistry (previously ‘reinforced’).

 The range of resins available on the market is growing all the time, and this is where the potential and progress in the future of 3D printing lies.
 The number of applications that can be printed is expanding accordingly – companies are currently working on creating a resin to print reliable aligners in-house, which would be a game-changer for the industry.
-And the speed at which it can be done is also increasing – it is possible to print a crown and have it in your patient’s mouth within an hour.
+And the speed at which it can be done is also increasing – it is possible to print a crown and have it in your patient’s mouth within an hour with resins such as the new Ackuretta FLOW C&B, ideally for provisional restorations.

 Now that we understand the material that we’re handling, let’s explore what happens to this resin – polymerization.
 Time to see what’s under the hood.